 - Under the project’s unique development agreement with Nye County, SolarReserve has committed to filling 90 percent of the construction jobs with Nevada residents, utilizing both union and non-union subcontractors.

-- The project is expected to be completed in late 2013.
+- The project is expected to be generating electricity by the end of 2014.

 Key Project Benefits: